Indians are in: Tough defense helps PNG secure playoff spot - Port Arthur News

 The game changed when …

-PNG took a 7-0 lead om its first possession of the game.
+PNG took a 7-0 lead on its first possession of the game.
 The Indians took control early and never looked back.

 The game ball goes to …